camunda/camunda-bpm-platform/CONTRIBUTING.md

 ```

 The header can be added manually, it can be set through your IDE's settings so that it is added to new source files automatically, or by running `mvn clean install -Plicense-header-check`.
 The last option will run a License Header plugin that will go through all the source files and add a license header to the ones that don't have one.
 It will also re-format an incorrectly formatted license header.

+It should be noted that `Java` source files from a contribution, that do not contain a valid license header, will not be merged with the codebase.

 ## Commit Message Conventions